Sports Premium

 • Develop the spirit of sporting behaviour and healthy competition through inter-school sports fixtures and other activities

-The PE & Sports Premium funding for the year 2021-22 will be £17,260.
+The PE & Sports Premium funding for the year 2024-25 was £17,066.

 • Up-skilling and training of existing staff to build capacity for further improvement in sports coaching should the specialist input be removed.
 This serves to build sustainability into the school’s improvement programme for sport and PE.